PPC Marketing – Learn The Basics!

 - Interests using keyword phrases

 - URLs to set interest categories on the content of the website

 - Types of places that people are interested in or

 - Apps that an ideal customer may be interested in.
 This means your ad will display to users who have similar apps on their smart phones.

 Custom ad scheduling allows you to set specific times and days when you want to ads to be displayed.
 If you only want your add to shown during office hours when you can take calls from prospects you can set the days and times to suit your business.
 You can also set bid modifiers for both days and hours as you may have found that you get better or worse quality leads on certain days or at certain times.
 You will find this in the settings when you create a new campaign.

 Two options are available to you here.
 Optimise (the default) where rotation is based upon the ads expected to generate the highest click-through rate or rotate indefinitely.
 The second option means that your ads will be submitted more evenly into the ad auction, but they won’t be optimised towards your specified goal.
 Unless you have a good reason I suggest you use the default ‘optimise’ option.

 Dynamic Search Ads:

-Dynamic search ads are useful for advertisers with a large or well-developed website as they allow the headings of ads to be automatically generated based upon your website and to match these to people’s actual searches.
+Dynamic search ads are useful for advertisers with a large website as they allow the headings of ads to be automatically generated upon your website and to match these to people’s actual searches.
 See this article – Dynamic search ads for beginners for more details.